hpatil39/RNA-seq/README.md

 **Project - 05 (RNA - Seq and Differential Gene Expression analysis)** I have taken Huntington Disease as my intrest of research and downloaded the data.
 Performed Quality Control for the selected disease (PRE-QC & POST-QC).
 Also, perfored multiQC.
 RNA - Seq analysis: Alignment and quantify, by using SALMON tool.
 I have preformed RNA Quantification and Differential gene expression.
 Used R-studio for the visualization and provided the volcano plots.

+**Project - 06 (Introduction to single cell gene expression analysis)** Got the raw data files from the database.
+And performed the quality control and normalisation to get the scatter plot.
+Dimensionality reduction and clustering with the given data and ploted PCA and UMAP to find the clusters.
+Identified specific genes, gene expression values and given a plot.